TomVermeer/dwaquiz/docs/readme.md

 ## Mongoose-schema's

 We have chosen to model 5 different schema's in for our application, altough we intend to only use 2 collections.
-We decided to make the "questioningsSchema", "teamSchema" and "roundSchema" schemes to more easily handle our data in the frontend.
+We decided to make the "questioningsSchema", "teamSchema" and "roundSchema" schemes to make the schema;s more readable.
 These schema's however will not become their own collections but rather be embedded in the "quizNightSchema".
+Who chose to embed because the is not a compelling reason to link, we dont think that we need to access teams or questionings that much on their own and we can get away with a projection in the case we have to.
+We dont expect that 12 questions per round with not much more than 8 teams will hit the 16 MB limit with any reasonable amount of rounds.

+questionSchema is a seperate schema because it needs to be accessed by the quizmaster without the need of additional information about a quiznight.

 ```js